 When in doubt, make an elixir

 This year, I felt the call of the violets again.
-They came about 3 weeks earlier than they did two years ago, and I spend a week scouting out easy to pick locations before the harvesting.
+They came about 3 weeks earlier than they did two years ago, and I spent a week scouting out easy to pick locations before the harvesting.
 I also knew I’d be making a glycerine elixir instead of a simple sugar based liqueur.
-I based it on Kiva Rose’s Rose Elixir recipe that I have relied on for many delicious elixirs.

 • Pack 2.5 cups of fresh, fragrant violet flowers to a quart jar

 • Fill the jar 3/4 full of 40 proof alcohol (I used brandy)

 • top off the last 1/4 with glycerine or honey

 • Shake well.
 Let macerate for 4-8 weeks.
 Strain and re-bottle.

 Do you eat fresh violets?
 Do you notice the tingly aliveness they impart on the back of the mouth?

 Violet is awakening to the immune system and cleansing to the lympahtic system.
 That is why eating a violet creates that “tingly” feeling in the lymphatic-rich back of throat; that lymphatic tissue is coming in contact with violet and being activated.

 I will write up a longer violet post someday, but for now, I want to say this creating and partaking in a violet elixir like this one is also heart medicine.
 Violets have heart-shaped leaves and are very soothing.
 A member of the violet family is even named Heart’s Ease Pansy – what I called as a kid Johnny Jump Up.